nguyenhoanghai1605/Company_Chart_Python/README.md

 # Company Chart Python

-This is a Python-based tool for generating organizational charts of a company
+This is a Python-based tool for generating organizational charts of a company.

 ## Features

-- Read data from structured input
+- Read data from structured input.
-- Generate org chart dynamically
+- Generate org chart dynamically.
-- Export to image or visual display
+- Export to image or visual display.

 ## Tech Stack

-- Python 3
+- Python 3.
-- Matplotlib / Plotly / NetworkX (Option)
+- Matplotlib / Plotly / NetworkX (Option).

 ## Author